Expected Family Contribution and Financial Need

 • Transportation

-Expected Family Contribution (EFC) is the amount the government has calculated that you and your family can contribute toward your education expenses for the academic year.
-The EFC is not necessarily the amount you will have to pay a college, but is used in determining your financial need.
+The Student Aid Index (SAI) is the amount the government has calculated that you and your family can contribute toward your education expenses for the academic year.
+The SAI is not necessarily the amount you will have to pay a college, but is used in determining your financial need.
 The calculation is based on the following:

-You will learn what your EFC is when you receive your Student Aid Report (SAR).
+You will learn what your SAI is when you receive your FAFSA Submission Summary.

 If you or your family has special financial circumstances that you believe will affect your ability to contribute to your education, such as unusual medical expenses, let the school's financial aid office know.
 They may be able to make an adjustment.